AdobeDocs/learning-manager.en/help/migrated/kb/login-issue.md

 ## **Reason**

 When a user logs in through SSO, it creates a session cookie that gets stored in the browser.
 It also enables the user to log in to other applications.
 Most SSOs are configured to log out after 24 hours.
-The user has to authenticate again for a new session.&nbsp;
+The user has to authenticate again for a new session.

 In certain instances, a user is unable to access the system because of stale SSO cookies.
 These cookies are forwarded to Adobe Captivate Prime for authentication.
 The session does not end if a user does not close the browser for a long time or has not logged out.